Here are five tips, inspired by general advice for managing ADHD, that parents can consider.

 -Parenting styles can vary due to gender and family experience.
 It is important that parents work as a team in this.

-– Recognize and reward positive behaviors to motivate and reinforce good habits.
+– Recognise and reward positive behaviors to motivate and reinforce good habits.

 – Offer praise, encouragement, or small rewards for completing tasks, demonstrating self-control, or following routines.